risk-first/website/menagerie/Dependency-Risk.md

 ### Events Mitigate Risk...

-Having an event occur in a fixed time and place is _mitigating risk_:
+Having an event occur in a fixed time and place is [mitigating risk](Glossary#Mitigated-Risk):

 - By taking the bus, we are mitigating our own [Schedule Risk](Schedule-Risk):  we're (hopefully) reducing the amount of time we're going to spend on the activity of getting to work.
 - A bus needn't necessarily _have_ a fixed timetable: it could wait for each passenger until they turned up, and then go.
 (A bit like ride-sharing works).
 This would be a total disaster from a [Coordination Risk](Coordination-Risk) perspective, as one person could cause everyone else to be really really late.
 Events are a mitigation for [Coordination Risk](Coordination-Risk).
 Having a fixed time for doing something mitigates [Coordination Risk](Coordination-Risk) by turning it into [Schedule Risk](Schedule-Risk).
 Agreeing a date for a product launch, for example, allows lots of teams to coordinate their activities.